sunnyvalechha/Devops-Prep/README.md

                 - name: scripts
                   emptyDir: {}

 		vim test.sh

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/1e1a3436-9342-4093-a03a-42ce47d28278)

-Here in above scenerio user 1001 cannot write at /etc/ path due to insufficient permission, so the container trying again and again and going into Crash state.
+- Here in above scenerio user 1001 cannot write at /etc/ path due to insufficient permission, so the container trying again and again and going into Crash state.

 ![image](https://github.com/sunnyvalechha/Devops-inter-prep/assets/59471885/20ce6dfa-8207-48a9-aec9-e20adf3b1f7e)

+Q: Difference between liveness and readiness probe?

+- Liveness is used to check if container or application running in the pod is alive or not.
+- Take example of a load balancer.
+LB is tied to a target group.
+TG has couple of virtual machines.
+- LB balance the request between virtual machines but LB also keep checking if the vm's are healthy or not.
+It only sends requests to vm which is healthy.
+- We need a mechanism to restart a crashed container.
+In kubernetes we have same kind of mechanism called liveness probe.
+-

 Q: Pods gone into Pending state